 Thus, this See & Extend Carrier is a secure carrier with an extra side vestibule, which is what drew my eyes to it in the first place!
 It’s a colorful combination of both navy blue and lime green.
 The large zip-out mesh vestibule provides pets with extra room and comfort with an extra 9″ of space for him or her to relax, and the carrier’s overall size is 18″ x 11″ x 11″.
 It also has two tote straps and a padded shoulder strap for easy carrying during travel, a side pocket to stash toys and treats, an interior safety tether, and a top and side access for easy pet entry!
 Petmate sells lots of other great products for dogs, cats, and birds, like bedding, toys, treats, collars, and feeders, just to name a few.

-Here are a few photos of what we received:
+Here are a few photos of our new See & Extend Carrier:

-And here’s a video where I take a closer look at the package:
+And here’s a video where I take a look at what we received:

 Included in the package: